shadiabuhilal/rtl-detect/README.md

 # rtl-detect
-This library will help you to detect if the intl is right-to-left language or not.
+This library will help you to detect if the locale is right-to-left language or not.

 ## Usage